adamfortuna/evaleverything.com/source/_posts/2013-09-04-native-javascript-notifications.markdown

 writtten back to it, then once there is nothing more to send, the `stream` is closed.
 This will end that server request, ending it for the user as well.

 {% blockquote %}
 If you connected to this example in a browser, you'd see 3 lines of text then disconnect.
 {% endblockquote %}

+Visiting this page isn't all that interesting, but all the components are there.
+The connection is established, data is writtten back to it, then once there is nothing more to send, the `stream` is closed.
+This will end that server request, ending it for the user as well.

+Visiting this page isn't all that interesting, but all the components are there.
+The connection is established, data is writtten back to it, then once there is nothing more to send, the `stream` is closed.
+This will end that server request, ending it for the user as well.

+* Some list here
+* With multiple elements
+* how does it look?

+Visiting this page isn't all that interesting, but all the components are there.
+The connection is established, data is writtten back to it, then once there is nothing more to send, the `stream` is closed.
+This will end that server request, ending it for the user as well.

 [Live Streaming in Rails]: http://tenderlovemaking.com/2012/07/30/is-it-live.html